srosanba/sas-consort-sgplot/README.md

 1. Position text based on boxId (boxId, text-string).

 The original code from Prashant and Sanjay's paper can be found in [originalpaper.sas](https://github.com/srosanba/sas-consort-sgplot/blob/master/originalpaper.sas).
 The modified code can be found in [efficiencies.sas](https://github.com/srosanba/sas-consort-sgplot/blob/master/efficiencies.sas), with the corresponding macros in the [macros](https://github.com/srosanba/sas-consort-sgplot/tree/master/macros) folder.

+WARNING: do not mistake this SAS code for a robust software suite.
+The macros were coded quickly and without ANY form of parameter checking (not even case-sensitivity).
+These are merely proof-of-concept macros.
+Use at your own risk.
+You have been warned.